MIRDAD, A LIGHTHOUSE AND A HAVEN

 In the late 1800s, a mysterious Man is admitted at a Middle-Eastern monastery, where he reveals new concepts of God, life, and love, which turns the monks into disciples, but also arouses the furious reaction of the local materialistic abbot.

-Neil begins to read the book, and the action continues on the night Mirdad breaks his silence, where he teaches about several matters, being the strength of his words the cause of a great upheaval in their life.
+Neil begins to read the book, and the action continues on the night Mirdad breaks his silence, where he teaches about several matters, being the strength of his words responsible for ending the life as they were used to.

-During a meeting, Mirdad is asked a question and transfers the answer to a dialogue between 2 Archangels, and we see it through many sacred events of Man's history.
+Mirdad is asked a question at a meeting, but the answer is known through a dialogue between 2 Archangels, while we see sacred events of Man's history.
 Then we see 2 Archdemons, who talk about the dark ones.
 The action returns to the grotto and Shamadam, very nervous, argues with Mirdad and tries to expel him, but the monks don't take his side.

-Shamadam has Mirdad kidnapped and thrown into the Black Pit.
-Two searches take place where Shamadam fakes his interest in helping the monks, but Mirdad is not found.
+Shamadam has Mirdad kidnapped and thrown into an abyss.
+Two searches take place, where Shamadam fakes his interest in helping the monks, but Mirdad is not found.
 The next day, at a celebration, Mirdad dramatically returns, watched by Shamadam with tears in his eyes.

 The Prince of Bethar, secretly asked by Shamadam, has a tense debate with Mirdad about several matters.
 Finally, he reveals the real purpose of his visit and orders his soldiers to take Mirdad away in chains.

-After almost two months of sadness, Shamadam tries to win back the monks' friendship by trying to justify his actions, but to no use.
+After almost 2 months of sadness, Shamadam tries to win back the monks' friendship, by justifying his actions, but fails.

-With much suspense and to the extreme happiness of the monks, Mirdad returns.
+With much suspense and to great happiness of the monks, Mirdad returns.
 He then confronts Shamadam, who out of fear fakes his surrender.
-Mirdad reveals the Prince’s conversion which makes Shamadam faint.
+Mirdad reveals the Prince’s conversion, which makes Shamadam faint.

 The coming of another celebration makes Shamadam revive.
 He tries again to affirm his authority as Senior, threatening Mirdad and the monks about the proceedings of the festivity.